acke80/StarQ/README.md

 only recognize certain entities that appear frequently in the first movie, for example: Darth Vader, Tatooine, Han Solo etc.

 ## Example Queries
+Questions does not need to end with a question mark.
-What height is Vader?
+&nbsp;&nbsp;&nbsp;&nbsp;What height is Vader?
-What is the orbital period of all the planets?
+&nbsp;&nbsp;&nbsp;&nbsp;What is the orbital period of all the planets?
-Who are the residents of Tatooine?
+&nbsp;&nbsp;&nbsp;&nbsp;Who are the residents of Tatooine?
-What is the description of all the characters?
+&nbsp;&nbsp;&nbsp;&nbsp;What is the description of all the characters?
-What are the films with Han Solo?
+&nbsp;&nbsp;&nbsp;&nbsp;What are the films with Han Solo?
-What eye color does Luke have?
+&nbsp;&nbsp;&nbsp;&nbsp;What eye color does Luke have?
-What is the terrain on Alderaan?
+&nbsp;&nbsp;&nbsp;&nbsp;What is the terrain on Alderaan?
+&nbsp;&nbsp;&nbsp;&nbsp;What is the cost in credits for all the starships?